-As of June 30, 2023, PSE's CCA electric compliance obligation is based upon the WDOE's initial allocation of no-cost allowances.
-However, qualifying electric utilities can submit revised emissions forecasts approved by the Washington Commission to WDOE by July 30, 2023, and the WDOE, if appropriate, may adjust the initial allocation schedule of no-cost allowances to reflect such revised 2023 emissions forecasts.
-PSE filed its revised forecast of 2023 emission under Docket No. UE 220797, which was approved by the Washington Commission on July 27, 2023 and then submitted to the WDOE on July 27, 2023.
-WDOE must approve any additional allowance allocation based on the July 2023 revised forecast no later than October 1, 2023 and this may result in the allocation of additional no-cost allowances to PSE for 2023, which may impact PSE's CCA compliance costs, and thus, the electric deferred CCA compliance costs consistent with Docket No. UE-220974.
+WDOE provided an initial allocation of no-cost allowances on April 24, 2023.
+However, qualifying electric utilities were allowed to submit revised emissions forecasts approved by the Washington Commission to WDOE by July 30, 2023, and the WDOE, if appropriate, may adjust the initial allocation schedule of no-cost allowances to reflect such revised 2023 emissions forecasts.
+PSE filed its revised forecast of 2023 emission under Docket No. UE 220797, which was approved by the Washington Commission on July 27, 2023 and approved by the WDOE on September 27, 2023.
+Accordingly, the Company's compliance obligation as of September 30, 2023 reflects the revised allowance allocation.

-Following the October 1, 2023 WDOE decision PSE's no-cost allowance allocation will be set for 2023 until the fourth quarter of 2024 when there is an opportunity to request a "true-up" of no-cost allowances under the aforementioned adjustment mechanism.
-However, as of June 30, 2023, due to the uncertainty around implementation of the adjustment mechanism PSE did not adjust the CCA electric compliance obligation anticipating an adjustment to no cost allowances to reported 2023 electric GHG emissions and does not plan to make such adjustment until a formal true-up allocation has been granted by the WDOE.
+Following the September 27, 2023 WDOE decision, PSE's no-cost allowance allocation will be set for 2023 until the fourth quarter of 2024 when there is an opportunity to request a "true-up" of no-cost allowances under the aforementioned adjustment mechanism.
+However, as of September 30, 2023, due to the uncertainty around implementation of the adjustment mechanism PSE did not adjust the CCA electric compliance obligation anticipating an adjustment to no cost allowances to reported 2023 electric GHG emissions and does not plan to make such adjustment until a formal true-up allocation has been granted by the WDOE.